Look out for your canvass communication arriving by email or post

 Do I need to re-register each year?

-Once you're registered you don't need to register again unless you change address or name.
+Once you're registered you don't need to register again unless you change your address or name.
 However you will receive a Household Enquiry Form every year, even if you are already registered.
 This means we can ensure the register is kept up to date.
 Each household must reply to the Household Enquiry Form each year.

 Will my details be shared with other organisations?